dnielbowen/chaos/README.md

 Perhaps, therefore, if you could find and match up a generated 1D fractal curve against real market data (via cross-correlation), by principles of self-similarity in the market perhaps its motion is more constrained than it appears.
-Do you need to have the "right" model?
+But there are an infinite number of curves you could generate, isn't it a super long shot that you'd find one that matches?
+To that I say, why do so many sections of the Mandelbrot look the same?
+As you zoom in and pan around, it's different, but feels familiar.
+Maybe there are a smaller number of "classes" of curves with variations.
+And, do you need to have the "right" model?
 Apparently not, they all yield basically the same result.
-So perhaps, just like how you can "see where you're going" when zooming into a fractal, you could predict e.g. the next few minutes of market data.
+You get Mandelbrot-like fractals without trying.
+You get logistic map-like sets without trying.
+So perhaps, just like how you can "see where you're going" when zooming into a fractal, you could predict e.g. the next few minutes of market data once you've matched one of these classes of fractal curves that you've found.

 So?
 How did it go?
-I gave up trying to make the curves look like market data.
+I gave up trying to make the curves look like market data, to say nothing of going further with cross-correlation.
 The ones below are too pointy --- real market data does not look so "Alpine mountain-like" as these curves.
 Given that I highly doubt this would work in the first place I didn't think it was worth spending much time on.
 But, at least it made for kind of a cool picture.

 Worthy of mention: Mandelbrot himself has spent quite a bit of his energy, for decades, looking at fractal behavior in markets (for example,